shivjisakina/Brookes-Assignments/README.md

 * git commit -m" " - commiting to github with a message

 * git push - pushing to your github repo

+### Github Pages

+* Go to 'Settings' under your repo

+* Scroll down to 'Github Pages'

+* Select your master branch

+* Click on your link!